Dell Laptop

 2. @Kamil

 3. Ok, I’ve disassembled my 7537 to take a look at what’s going on with this mysterious mSATA/USB board.
-Is it possible to solder the mSATA connector which I’ve bought?
+Is it possible to solder the mSATA connector that I’ve bought?

 First, my mSATA connector doesn’t fit the board connections because the pins on my connector are on both sides.
 It has to be another mSATA connector with pins only on one side.

-Second, I think on the lower side of the board you can see that there are some chips missing (maybe the mSATA controller chips), so I don’t think mSATA will work with only a soldered connector.
+Second, I think on the lower side of the board, you can see that some chips are missing (maybe the mSATA controller chips), so I don’t think mSATA will work with only a soldered connector.

 http://abload.de/image.php?img=7537msata5wke6.jpg